Ethics is our sense of “right” and “wrong”. It is defined by our moral principles and values.

 The Grace Hospital has an ethics committee for discussing these types of issues for the purposes of learning.
 The committee provides opportunities for education.
 Education is used to promote the awareness of ethics and ethical frameworks.
 Education may encourage reflection and increase the level of consciousness about ethical issues among staff and volunteers.

-The Ethics Committee facilitates past ethics case reviews as requested by staff, patients, and families.
+The Ethics Committee facilitates past ethics case reviews.
 The purpose of these reviews is to discuss and debrief the ethical challenges identified from these previous experiences and to learn from each other.

-Membership includes direct care staff, members of the Patient and Family Advisory Council, and Winnipeg West Health Campus leadership.
+Membership includes direct care staff, physicians, members of the Patient and Family Advisory Council, and Grace Hospital leadership.

 The Committee meets routinely from September to June.
-The Committee reports to the Chief Operating Officer and members of the Winnipeg West Executive Team.
+The Committee reports to the Chief Operating Officer and members of the Grace Hospital Executive Team.